alex3305/home-assistant-addons/traefik/README.md

-# Community Hass.io Add-ons: Traefik (unofficial)
+# Community Home Assistant Add-ons: Traefik (unofficial)

-Traefik bundled as an Hass.io add-on.
+Traefik bundled as an Home Assistant add-on.

 ## About